Dirty Dancing: Living the Dream

-Dirty Dancing (or Dirty Dancing: Living the Dream) is an American reality television series.
+Dirty Dancing: Living the Dream (also known simply as, Dirty Dancing) is an American reality television series.
 The series was hosted by Cris Judd and was shown on WE: Women's Entertainment.
 Fifteen men and fifteen women were paired for a dance competition.
 Each episode featured couples learning dance routines with the weakest couples eliminated from the competition.
 Cris Judd and Eddie Garcia were the choreographers.